 CBD and medicines: are there any interactions or contraindications?

-CBD, unlike THC, is totally legal in Switzerland.
+The properties of CBD, or cannabidiol, have been the focus of attention in the health community for many years.
+CBD, unlike THC, is completely legal in Switzerland.
 The plant can be used in a variety of forms, including CBD oil, flowers and topical creams.
+However, certain interactions, such as those between CBD and drugs, are of interest to health professionals, underlining the importance of consulting a specialist before any therapeutic use.

 Do you need to be careful with medication when taking CBD?